Lazy Luddite Log

 Last week the Governor-General rubber-stamped legislation making same-sex marriage legal in Australia.
 This followed a decisive victory for the Senator Smith private members bill in both chambers of Federal Parliament.
 And this in turn had followed on logically from a majority result in the same-sex marriage postal survey that I discussed here.
 I was confident of the consensus across major parties to support change but it is nice to see it become an historic fact following decades of campaigning.

 I focused on rights and this was apparently also utilized by specialized affiliates of the official Yes campaign targetting recent migrant demographics.
 I feel vindicated in that the neighbourhood I letterboxed is very much a migrant area.
-I cannot ever be sure my few hundred pamphlets had an impact but I think it was important to try methods others were neglecting in this era of electronic echo chambers.
+I cannot ever be sure my few hundred pamphlets had an impact but it was important to try methods others were neglecting in this era of electronic echo chambers.
 I also did it because I discovered those electronic methods can be counter-productive.

-On Facebook I had stated my position and invited disparate friends into discussion with me if they felt differently.
+On Facebook I had stated my position and invited disparate contacts into discussion with me if they felt differently.
 This overture was almost instantly undermined by friends quipping that they too supported a Yes response and considered a No response to be stupid or nasty.
 Who is likely to engage with me if they see the dogmatic company I keep?
 I differed from much of the unofficial Yes campaign in my focus on respectful debate and my desire to change minds.
 This task has gotten harder in the past decade and that was amply demonstrated in the hours following the announcement of a nation-wide Yes majority in the well-attended postal survey.

 Very quickly punters could see that some of the few electorates that showed only minority support for a Yes response were working class areas of diverse migrant populations.
 Soon I was countering all manner of comments on Facebook that were expressing opposition to homophobia by betraying borderline racist, creedist and classist attitudes.
 How can we switch so rapidly from humane to inhumane stances at the glance of an electoral info-graphic?

-Part of the problem was the simplisitic notion that the campaign was defined only by 'love' and 'hate'.
+Part of the problem was the simplisitic notion that the campaign was defined only by love and hate.
 This dichotomy excludes the possibility of other conditions such as ignorance, confusion, fear or indoctrination.
 I met a lot of resistance to my advocacy for a more nuanced take and it was only on the following morning that antagonists started to back down.

-The thing that made them step back (other than the passage of time) was the circulation of a long and well-crafted post by a queer campaigner of recent migrant background giving us a reality check and confirming that it takes work and patience to change the minds of those who have been conditioned by particular traditions.
+The thing that made them step back (other than the passage of time) was the circulation of a long and well-crafted post by a queer campaigner of recent migrant background giving us a reality check and confirming that it takes work and patience to change the minds of those who have been shaped by particular traditions.
 It seems we trust personal anecdotes more than sound arguments alone.
 This frustrated me because of my hours of effort the preceding day.
 There were many ways of thinking that had been sidelined.
 Here are a few:

 * Any understanding of the facts will tell you that every electorate in the nation harbours thousands of both Yes and No respondents.
 It will also tell you that our citizenry excludes permanent residents and minors who cannot vote.
 Characterizing entire swathes of suburbia on the basis of one voluntary survey at one moment in time is stupid.